Prospective Tenants Terms and Conditions of Lettings Information

 A deposit equating to not less than 5 week’s rent will be held either by Mrs Fix-It or the landlord (where we are not instructed to collect the tenancy rent) in one of two insurance tenancy deposit protection schemes, or paid to the custodial scheme.
 The deposit is held against dilapidations to the property or its contents, loss of rent or other unexpected costs.
 Under no circumstances can the deposit be utilised to pay the final month’s rent of the tenancy.
-Within 30 days, Mrs Fix-It (or the landlord) will give the tenant details about how the deposit is protected including the contact details of the tenancy deposit scheme, the contact details of the landlord or agent, how to apply for the release of the deposit, information explaining the purpose of the deposit and, what to do if there is a dispute about the deposit at the end of the tenancy.
-The deposit is returnable to the tenant at the expiration of the tenancy within the time limits stipulated under the tenancy deposit scheme, subject to a final inspection and full inventory check.
+Within 30 days, Mrs Fix-It (or the landlord) will give the tenant details about how the deposit is protected including the contact details of the Deposit Protection Scheme, the contact details of the landlord or agent, how to apply for the release of the deposit, information explaining the purpose of the deposit and, what to do if there is a dispute about the deposit at the end of the tenancy.
+The deposit is returnable to the tenant at the expiration of the tenancy within the time limits stipulated under the Deposit Protection Scheme, subject to a final inspection and full inventory check.
 If any necessary cleaning, repairs or replacements are required, deposit deductions will be notified to the tenant within 14 working days after the termination of the tenancy.
 Should the tenant be in dispute about how much of the deposit should be returned, the tenant should provide his/her reasons in writing within 10 days thereafter.
-If a settlement cannot be reached, there is a free service offered by the tenancy deposit scheme protecting the deposit to resolve the dispute.
+If a settlement cannot be reached, there is a free service offered by the Deposit Protection Scheme protecting the deposit to resolve the dispute.

 Please refer to the Prescribed Information under the Housing Act the 2004 contained within the Tenancy Agreement.